tiarno/reachtim/content/articles/bottle.md

         replicaSet='rs1')
     db = conn.test

-The `db` is the connection to the MongoDB `test` collection where the data live.

     :::python
     app = Bottle()

-And there we have it--our `people.app` Bottle application.
-Not that it can do very much yet, but it is wired up now.
-Next, add some abilities so we can respond to URL requests, like when a `GET` request comes in on `service/people`.
-We'll send back a response with a list of the people in the database.
+And there we have it--our `people.app` Bottle application, all wired up but not able to do anything yet.
+Let's add some abilities so we can respond to URL requests.
+For example, when a `GET` request comes in on `service/people`, we'll send back a response with a list of the people in the database.

-In the following code block, the `@app` decorator corresponds to a URL *route*; it responds to a `GET` request with no further arguments (`/`); by the time the request makes it here, the URL is actually `service/people`; that is what the root URL looks like to the `people` app.
+In the following code block, the `@app.get` decorator corresponds to a URL *route*; it responds to a `GET` request with no further arguments (`/`); by the time the request makes it here, the URL is actually `service/people`; that is what the root URL looks like to the `people` app.

 The `@view` decorator specifies the template to use to display the data in the response (that is, the template `views/people/people.tpl` )